 Always begin with a plan.
 Start with plants that have dead branches.
 Look at the buds and the bark.
 Dead branches will not have any full buds at the tips or will have loose or sunken bark.
 If these are not readily apparent, scratch the bark with your fingernail or pocket knife.
 A living branch will be green beneath the bark.
 A dead one will not.

 Next, remove twigs and branches that may be diseased or infested with insects.
 Diseased branches will be discolored or have sunken bark.
 Twigs and branches infested with insects will have pitted or discolored bark – or the eggs or body parts will still be evident.

-It's always important to remove the entire dead or infested branch.
-Prune it back to a main trunk, or major branch of equal or larger size.
+It’s always important to remove the entire dead or infested branch.
+Prune it back to the main trunk, or major branch of equal or larger size.
 Of course, topping – or removing all the branches until you are left with several big stubs – is always discouraged for both trees and shrubs.